AdarshMishra26/WebResume/README.md

 # WebResume

-This is a React-based portfolio website for Adarsh Mishra.
+This is a React-based resume website for Adarsh Mishra.

 ## Installation